yktoo/yktoo.com/content/blog/0205/index.en.md

 ## Boshuisen Almshouse {#boshuisen-almshouse}

-This building (//Het Boshuisengasthuis//) was built by the couple Anna and Philip van Boshuisen in 1651 for old single women, regardless of their religion.
+This building ({{< fl "Het Boshuisengasthuis" >}}) was built by the couple Anna and Philip van Boshuisen in 1651 for old single women, regardless of their religion.
 It looks much better than what I would imagine at the word "almshouse":
 ![](img:1.bp.blogspot.com/-dzoqIk6Q9O0/UhoJsu0glpI/AAAAAAAAZe4/JoPmyXce6hg/s1600/dsc09765.picasaweb.jpg:a)

 Very clean and neat.
 There are quite a few pets.